gold-isolation/unraid-setup-guides/unraid.md

 Keyboard and Monitor *(for initial configuration only)*

-USB Flash drive 4-32GB
+USB Flash Drive 4-32GB *(name branded)*

-Ethernet connection to LAN
+Ethernet Connection to LAN

 ## Step 1 - Unraid USB and Installation

 Download Unraid USB Creator from [here](https://unraid.net/download)

-Install Unraid to USB drive
+Install Unraid to USB Drive

-Remove USB drive and plug it into your server
+Remove USB Drive and plug it into your server

 Boot into your server's BIOS settings and make the following changes: